Can I Sue My Landlord Over Bed Bugs?

 You want to allow pest control to do their jobs as best as possible.

 Can My Landlord use House Staff to Treat Bed Bugs?

 In some states (Texas for example), pests need to e treated by a licensed pesticide applicator.

-Unless the apartment employee enters your home to control bed bugs is fully licensed and certified, this could technically be illegal.
+Unless the apartment employee who enters your home is fully licensed and certified, there are cases where this might be illegal.

 This includes not only bed bugs, but any control pests that are similar such as fleas, cockroaches, rats, mice, etc..

-Now that you know what to do when your apartment is infested with bed bugs, lets take a step back and understand what bed bugs are.
+Now that you know what to do when your apartment is infested with bed bugs:

 Bed Bug Details & Facts

-Bed bugs can be identified by their musty, unsatisfying smell, where droppings or bed bug shells have been shed, small eggs, or droppings.
+Bed bugs can be identified by their musty, unsatisfying smell, where droppings or bed bug shells have been left behind.

 How Do I know If I was Bitten By Bed Bugs?